-- 5.2 During the Covid 19 pandemic, it became customary for councillors to remain seated when speaking in order to avoid the potential spread of the virus.
-This custom has continued post-pandemic, partly because of continued concerns about the spread of the virus and partly because the microphones used for sound reinforcement and webcasting are more effective when councillors are closer to the microphone, as they are when sitting. - 5.3 The Chairman has drawn the attention of council to this procedure rule at recent meetings.
-On both occasions the Council has elected to suspend this particular procedure rule so that councillors may remain seated when speaking.
-The matter is now referred to the Democracy and Standards Committee in order that it can make a recommendation to the Council as to whether the constitution should be changed to remove or amend this rule. - 5.4 Removing the rule could be achieved by adopting the following form of words:
+- 5.2 During the Covid 19 pandemic it became customary for councillors to remain seated when speaking to avoid the potential spread of virus.
+This custom has continued post-pandemic, partly because of continued concerns and partly because the microphones used for sound reinforcement and webcasting are more effective when councillors are closer to the microphone, as they are when seated. - 5.3 The Chairman has drawn the attention of council to this procedure rule at recent meetings.
+On both occasions the Council has elected to suspend this procedure rule so that councillors may remain seated when speaking.
+The matter was referred to the Democracy and Standards Committee with the view the Committee would make a recommendation to the Council as to whether the Constitution should be changed to remove or amend this rule. - 5.4 The committee agreed to recommend the following form of words by way of an amendment to the Constitution: